-Luna Archey - University of Michigan, ann arbor, michigan, usa
+Luna Archey - University of Michigan, usa

 Media Intern ’15, ’18

-"The main project we worked on together was creating a book telling the stories of a few of the one hundred knitters that work for ANKURI.
+“The main project we worked on together was creating a book telling the stories of a few of the one hundred knitters that work for ANKURI.
 The connections and parallels that we have drawn between the knitters and the own women in our lives has helped to bring solidity to our knowledge of the culture.
 Blindly walking past the small houses and “namaste”-ing our way through encounters could never have fostered the solidarity I now feel with the women in these small villages.
 For them, knitting and working has brought peace of mind, talent, craftsmanship, and pride, along with financial freedom.
-I respect the conditions and the society that they have grown up in, and how they are molding into independent women within them."
+I respect the conditions and the society that they have grown up in, and how they are moulding into independent women within them.”

 Amanda Grayson - University of michigan, usa